paul-doughty/poc_ga/README.md

+# Proof of Concept application

-This project is a proff of concept showing:
+This project is a proof of concept showing:

 1. 3 WebFOCUS reports in widgets being fully repsonsive
 2. Filter mechanism which is moveable, floats and docks when the page is resized